Welcome to our village

-Brickendon Liberty is predominantly given over to agriculture and woodland management and also includes a golf course and a zoo, which is one of Hertfordshire’s top visitor attractions.
-There are a number of businesses in the parish including the Tun Abdul Razak Research Centre of the Malaysian Rubber Board, the Institute of the Motor Industry, Paradise Wildlife Park, Brickendon Grange Golf Club, A H Nicholls & Sons, the Farmer’s Boy and the Woodman public houses, as well as several farm- and home-based businesses.
+Brickendon Liberty is predominantly given over to agriculture and woodland management; it also includes a golf course and a zoo, which is one of Hertfordshire’s top visitor attractions.
+There are a number of businesses in the parish including the Tun Abdul Razak Research Centre of the Malaysian Rubber Board, the Institute of the Motor Industry, Paradise Wildlife Park, Brickendon Grange Golf Club, A H Nicholls & Sons, the Farmer’s Boy and the Woodman & Olive public houses, as well as several farm- and home-based businesses.

 The next parish council meeting will be held on 11 June at 7.30pm in Fanshaws Room

 All services, meetings and clubs are cancelled